Build Your Best Physique: Bodyweight Workout

 Regressions:

-Standard push up on floor
+Standard push up on the floor

 Push up on knees

-Push up against wall
+Push up against the wall

 Medium-grip pull-up, bent-over barbell row, narrow grip cable row